Cereal84/AnadiCSV/README.md

 ## How to install

-run the script *install.sh* with superuser privileges.
+Run the script *install.sh* with superuser privileges.

 ```shell
 $ cd AnadiCSV